wrahool/wrahool.github.io/_pages/research.md

 ---
 permalink: /research/
 title: "Research"
-excerpt: "About Me"

 author_profile: true
-redirect_from:
-  - /about/
-  - /about.html

 ---

 I am a computational social scientist, interested in studying news consumption as a socio-political process.
 My research areas include the following: